julyfun/how-to/langs/typst/heading.md

 ---
-title: "How to override heading numbering behavior in Typst"
+title: How to override heading numbering behavior in Typst
 date: 2024-10-10 15:41:38
-tags: []
+tags: ["langs", "typst"]
 ---
 # How to override heading numbering behavior in Typst